dazinator/dazinator.github.io/source/_posts/2016-07-25-aspnet-core-taghelper-s-a-better-addtaghelper-type-resolver.md

 published: true
 title: ASPNET Core TagHelper's - A Better @addTagHelper type resolver
 ---
-## The problem
+## What's this about?

-This is about TagHelper's in ASP.NET Core, and my experience with them and a modular application.
+This is about TagHelper's in ASP.NET Core, and how to get more flexible `@addTagHelper` directives.

 Suppose your application loads some assemblies dynamically - for example, from a plugins folder, and those assemblies contain `TagHelper`'s.